 A confidential medical history record must be on file at Health Services before a student can be treated.
 Each student is encouraged to submit a completed record before arriving on campus.

 Nursing, Medical, Technology, International Students, Athletes and some other majors are required to have additional medical information.

 Class absence due to illness must be documented by Health Services at the time of illness/injury.
 Absence from class longer than two days will not be covered by Health Services unless documented by a physician.

-Please not this law does not require vaccination of the student, nor does it require the institution to provide or pay for these vaccination.
+Please note this law does not require vaccination of the student, nor does it require the institution to provide or pay for these vaccinations.
 It requires only disclosure of vaccine status of the student.

 The Department of Health Services requires the following of all students:

 - A completed “Confidential Medical History” form.

 - A current Diphtheria/Tetanus or Tetanus booster (within last 10 years)

 - Two MMR’s (Measles, Mumps, Rubella) immunizations (for all students with date of birth in 1965 or later)